 It’s tempting to set several small goals and avoid thinking about big goals.
 Small goals seem achievable, big goals are scary.

-But I want you to think about the big goals you have — the big projects, dreams, even the thoughts that wander through your mind but haven’t completely materialized yet.
+But I want you to think big — the big projects, dreams, even the scary-big ideas that wander through your mind but haven’t completely materialized yet.

 Because those things are your priority goals.
 Setting clear priority goals with mindful focus will motivate you more than an endless list of the same small goals you think you should set (and ultimately fail at) every year.